Our Barristers’ Fees

 In some cases the client will need an expert opinion, and this will cost in the range of £750 plus VAT to £5,000 plus VAT on average for a written opinion.
 Experts charge additional fees for further work and for attendance at court.
 Each expert will have their own charging structure.

 In some cases clients will be liable for the legal costs of the party that they are litigating against.
 Some regulators apply costs, while others do not.
 Another party might be directed to pay a party’s fees in some types of cases but this will be at the discretion of the courts.
 There are no guarantees that your own costs will be recovered and not all courts have costs systems.

-Some clientss may be entitled to legal aid if they are not working or they are on a low income but this usually applies to appeals.
-However, legal aid generally does not apply to regulatory tribunals.
-It might be available for appeals.
+Some clients may be entitled to legal aid if they are not working or they are on a low income but this usually applies to appeals and certain exceptional funding for medical law matters.
+Legal aid generally does not apply to regulatory tribunals.
+It might be available for regulatory appeals.
 We can discuss this with you.
 For more information on legal aid assistance for clients see the relevant FAQ.

 See also the Legal Aid Commission website which has an eligibility calculator.

 You might have an insurance product, domestic and residential, commercial or professional, that provides cover for some types of cases.
 You should look at the document and identify whether this is possible in the given legal specialism in which your case falls.
 We are content to look at such documents to assist, where requested.
 You should speak to your insurer or broker direct.
 Insurance cover is usually capped at a certain hourly rate and global limit.
 Many insurance products do not cover regulatory proceedings, regrettably.